xiliourt/tiddljs/README.md

 ### Required
+- ffmpeg convert m4a to flac (direct audio copy)
 - Make it honor config tags such as embed_lyrics, "download_video": false, etc
 - Update downloadTest.js to fullTest.js and have it also check file metadata is correct (including testing the above)